joemontoya505/simplecelanalysis/README.md

+## Before starting, run this as a script:

+install.packages("BiocManager")
+BiocManager::install("devtools")
+BiocManager::install("affy")
+BiocManager::install("limma")
+BiocManager::install("ath1121501.db") #This is the annotation used for the data we are using.
+It will be different for other data.
+Run annotate script to ensure it is correct.*

+**Before beginning, load `library("devtools")` and run `devtools::install_github(”https://github.com/joemontoya505/simplecelanalysis")`

 ## Intro

 The current project looks at a plant in the mustard family that does not generate fungal networks through mycorrhizal signalling like most plants.
 It is assumed that the genes to initiate fungal network development are present, but are inhibited by other mechanisms.
 RNA taken from plants after being inocculated with fungal spored was compared to control plants.
 Gene expression analysis should help to determine which genes turn on when exposed to fungal spores.

-Before starting, run code:

-install.packages("BiocManager")
-BiocManager::install("affy")
-BiocManager::install("limma")
-BiocManager::install("ath1121501.db") # This is the annotation used for the data we are using.
-It will be different for other data.
-Run annotate script to ensure it is correct.